joemoose/psiops/docs/character.md

 ## Inventory

 Characters have **12 inventory slots**: two held in their hands, four on their body (such as weapons or equipped armor), and a backpack with six slots.
-Retrieving an item from a backpack requires an action.
+Retrieving an item from a backpack requires spending an ==action (Need to sync this w/ combat section.
+Perhaps phase or other term besides action to not confuse w/ action rolls.)== during combat.

 Most items take up one slot, and small items may sometimes be bundled.
 Slots are abstract and can be rearranged at the GM’s discretion.
 - Bulky items that require two hands to carry take up two slots.
 - Unwieldy and heavy items that one person can’t generally lift can’t be placed in your inventory.
 Other means of transportation must be arranged.

-You can’t carry more items than your inventory allows.

 ## Tactical Supplies

 Tactical supplies are a set of small, mission-related, standard-issue military gear, including rope, flashlights, multitools, and ammunition.
 You generally start each mission with three units of tactical supplies.
 Spent supplies are restocked at base between missions.

-Tactical supplies mean you don’t have to decide beforehand what sundry gear your character needs to pack before embarking on a mission.
-Whenever you need a specific piece of gear during a mission, you declare what you need, and the GM determines whether the item qualifies as a standard tactical supply.
-If the GM approves, mark off one *tactical supply* from your inventory, and you now have that item.
+Tactical supplies let you avoid deciding in advance what gear to pack.
+When you need a specific piece of gear on a mission, declare what you need, and the GM determines whether the item qualifies as a standard tactical supply.
+If the GM approves, mark off one *tactical supply* from your inventory, and you have that item.

 Examples of gear classified as standard Tactical Supplies: